 The NWHSU Human Performance Center (HPC) is located on the main campus in Bloomington and offers the University and community multiple services for athletes, sports organizations and special populations.

 What we do

-- Support of two high school athletic departments.
+- Support of a local high school athletic department.

 - Official sports chiropractic providers in the Augsburg Athletics Department -- and we are talking with other local universities as well for a similar service.

 - Support of five high performance athletic teams, the Minnesota Vixen, the Minnesota Freeze, USA Tug of War, Mn Alliance Brazilian Jiu Jitsu/Crossfit and the Minnesota Chapter of the NFL Alumni.

 - We support the British Virgin Islands Olympic Committee.

 - We support the five Sports Care electives taught in the DCP.

 - The HPC continues to assist our student growth by teaching the Clinical Case Studies I class, offering two open labs weekly and a weekly sports and performance grand rounds.

 - We assist with faculty support of the Vet Center and Club members, The Sports Council, SFICS, SEARCH, Brazilian Jiu-Jitsu Club, and The Strength and Conditioning Club.